jitongj/Stratification-Pipeline/README.md

 ![image](https://github.com/user-attachments/assets/dfb0b11f-5ad7-4a4e-b516-983ba3de2ba3)

 - `urb_frac` should be derived from the urban-rural population table in the DHS survey, typically located in Appendix A of the survey reports.
-For greater accuracy, use the actual population numbers instead of the urban percentage provided in the table.
+For greater accuracy, use the actual population numbers to calculate the fraction instead of the urban percentage provided in the table.
 For example.
   ![image](https://github.com/user-attachments/assets/154dc67d-3a95-49b7-adb0-5a2e47ea65c1)

 - If the DHS survey does not provide this information, refer to the corresponding census survey or estimate it based on urban and rural household numbers (you can calculate the u/r population based on the number of average u/r population per household in the census survey)

-- Ensure region names's spelling and order match exactly with those in `country_shp_analysis.rds`.
+- **Ensure region names's spelling and order match exactly with those in `country_shp_analysis.rds`.**
 - The year on which this fraction is based will serve as our calibration year, as it will be used to adjust the fractions calculated in subsequent steps.

-For `mwi_frame_ea.rds` and `mwi_sample_ea.rds`, create the data frame in the following format:
+For `mwi_frame_ea.rds` and `mwi_sample_ea.rds`, write codes to create the data frame in the following format:

 ![image](https://github.com/user-attachments/assets/9e934b66-5ad6-454b-804b-6a636f7e4423)

-- Ensure region names's spelling and order match exactly with those in `country_shp_analysis.rds`. ((eg. Nigeria 2018 survey report Table A.2 and Table A.3 in Appendix A)
+- **Ensure region names's spelling and order match exactly with those in `country_shp_analysis.rds`.** (eg. Nigeria 2018 survey report Table A.2 and Table A.3 in Appendix A)

 Ensure they are stored under the country_survey folder under `Data`, for example: